Using Managed Colocation

 Businesses that choose Managed Colocation often have similar concerns:

-“I have already a great staff that understands our applications and operating systems, but I don’t want to burden them with the day-to-day management of servers and networking devices.”
+“I already have a great staff that understands our applications and operating systems, but I don’t want to burden them with the day-to-day management of servers and networking devices.”

 “I like the control of managing my infrastructure myself, but there are a lot of continuously moving parts that distract me from my core business.”